mamedev/mame/docs/source/commandline/commandline-all.rst

 .. _mame-commandline-validate:

-**-validate** / **-valid**
+**-validate** / **-valid** [*<pattern>*]

-	Performs internal validation on every driver in the system.
+	Performs internal validation on one or more drivers and devices in the system.
 Run this before submitting changes to ensure that you haven't violated any of the core system rules.

+	If a pattern is specified, it will validate systems matching the pattern, otherwise it will validate all systems.